-- Again, let's just skip details of these algorithms. - Most graphics APIs (including OpenGL) performs clipping by default. - You just set the view frustum, then OpenGL will do clipping for you. - 13-reference-rasterization, clipping.pdf has brief slides about DDA & Cohen-Sutherland algorithms.
+- Most graphics APIs (including OpenGL) performs clipping by default. - You just set the view frustum, then OpenGL will do clipping for you. - 13 reference-rasterization, clipping.pdf has brief slides about DDA (line drawing) & Cohen-Sutherland algorithms (line clipping).
 If you're interested, please refer it.